ShengGaoSG/Challenge_10_Crypto_Clustering/README.md

 # Challenge 10 Crypto Clustering

 This is a Jupyter notebook that clusters cryptocurrencies by their performance in different time periods.
-I’ll combine my financial Python programming skills with the new unsupervised learning skills that I acquired in this module.

 The CSV file contains price change data of cryptocurrencies in different periods.